isxiawang/Video_Object_FeatureVis/README.md

 ## System screenshots

 The interface of the system.
-(A) the *probe panel* which allowing users to select the person-of-interest (partially covered by umbrella) as *probe* and set up the visual parameter of the search space.
+(A) the *probe panel* which allows users to select the person-of-interest (partially covered by an umbrella) as *probe* and set up the visual parameter of the search space.
 (B) the *search space view* to support exploration and provide feedback on the retrieval results.
 (C) the *spatiotemporal information view* which summarizes the spatiotemporal information of the retrieval results after three iterations.
 (D) the ranking list with the pixel-based visual encoding which allows users to quickly troubleshoot hard negative samples.
 (G) the ranking list with the raw image.
-(E) the exporation of the “path” node, where a front photo of the *probe* is found.
+(E) the exploration of the “path” node, where a front photo of the *probe* is found.
 (F) a *node* with the pixel-based visual encoding.

 The system demonstration video of ReIDVis addresses at：https://youtu.be/8FWy6Yr4cos